pmean/build-website/text/00/links.md

 ****[StATS]:** Links from other sites (February 2, 2000)**.
 [Category: Website details](../category/WebsiteDetails.asp)

-It\'s flattering when someone recommends my site, so I keep track of this here.
-I also want to keep tabs on these links so when I change a page name, I am sure that it doesn\'t break a link.
+It's flattering when someone recommends my site, so I keep track of this here.
+I also want to keep tabs on these links so when I change a page name, I am sure that it doesn't break a link.

 You can get a list of all sites that link to your site by visiting [www.linkpopularity.com](http://www.linkpopularity.com).

-Here\'s a partial list based on a Google search in February 2003 for link:www.cmh.edu/stats.
+Here's a partial list based on a Google search in February 2003 for link:www.cmh.edu/stats.
 Three of the links were broken when I tested them again in March 2003.